Northridge High School (Alabama): Football

 In their 2011 season the Northridge Jaguars finished with a 10-2 record, the best record in school history, moving on to the second round of the Alabama 6A playoffs.

-Notable alumni include Vinnie Sunseri, NFL safety with New England Patriots; and Malcolm Johnson, NFL fullback for Cleveland Browns.
+Notable alumni include Brodric Martin, NFL defensive tackle for Detroit Lions; Malcolm Johnson, NFL fullback for Cleveland Browns; Bo Scarbrough, NFL running back for the Detroit Lions and USFL running back for the Birmingham Stallions; and Vinnie Sunseri, NFL safety with New England Patriots.

+Volleyball

+In 2023, Northridge volleyball won the 6A AHSAA state championship, with a final record of 26-8-1.

 Baseball

 The Northridge baseball team has had four consecutive 20+ win seasons.
 The Jags won the area championship in 2012 for the first time in school history.

 Soccer

-The school has a freshman boys' team, junior varsity boys' team, varsity boys' team, freshman girls' team, junior varsity girls' team, and a varsity girls' team.
 In 2015, The varsity girls' team competed in the Final Four and came in 3rd in the state.
 In 2016, both varsity teams traveled to Huntsville, with the boys coming 3rd in the state and the girls competing in the finals.
 The varsity girls' team came second in the state.
 The soccer teams have competed in more playoff games than any other sport.